stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_model/02_model_pipe.md

 An additional need that may emerge from our addressbook application is to filter out names and sort them alphabetically.
-A possible design approach would be to include this logic directly into the AddressBook Model, but this approach would not work if we required two Views to observe the  Model, maybe with different search criteria for the filter.
+A possible design approach would be to include this logic directly into the ``AddressBook`` class, but this approach would not work if we required two Views to observe the Model, maybe with different search criteria for the filter.

 The next plausible candidate for hosting this logic is the View, but this can also lead to problems.
 The View might have a visual understanding of the semantic of the data, for example it knows how to extract a name from the Model and knows where it should go in the